Tesla, Inc. (TSLA) CEO Elon Musk on Q1 2020 Results - Earnings Call Transcript

 Zachary Kirkhorn

 Agree.
 And financially, rolling the upfront purchase of your -- of the FSD option into a loan in the vehicle or a lease is – will be the least expensive plan on a monthly basis to own, plus you preserve the option value of increased value of time.
-So we do understand that some customers who have ownership or have leased their vehicles did not purchase that option front.
+So we do understand that some customers who have ownership or have leased their vehicles did not purchase that option upfront.
 And so this will enable those customers to spread out the cost of ownership of FSD or subscription over time.

 Elon Musk

 Yes, absolutely.
-As you may like, at a high level, our overall goal is to maximize the area under the curve of customer happiness.
+At a high level, our overall goal is to maximize the area under the curve of customer happiness.
 That is our goal.
 And we think that, that's the kind of thing that all companies should try to do.
 And it's what results in long-term value creation and loyalty – the guest loyalty.
 So our goal is always really to do the best thing for the customers, and we're confident that if we behave like that, the customers in turn will behave the same way to us.

 Martin Viecha

 Thank you.
-The second question from investors is, China recently announced changes to its NAV subsidy program that disqualifies Tesla vehicles from benefiting from the subsidies.
+The second question from investors is, China recently announced changes to its NEV subsidy program that disqualifies Tesla vehicles from benefiting from the subsidies.
 To what extent is there room for Tesla to lower manufacturing costs in China and pass those savings to buyer, so they can qualify for the subsidy?

 Elon Musk